Rainy Season in Mexico: What to Know + Travel Tips

 You will find some relief if you are staying in an area with coastal breezes, but in general, it’s incredibly hot and humid during the rainy season.

-You should also be aware that the Yucatan and the Riviera Maya also have a high risk of hurricanes and tropical storms during the rainy season in Mexico.
+You should also be aware that the Yucatan and the Riviera Maya also have a high risk of hurricanes and tropical storms during the rainy season.
 If you’re visiting during this time, it is essential to keep up to date with the weather.

 Despite the heat and humidity, the coastline along the Caribbean coast and the Mayan Riviera remain some of the most popular beach destinations in Mexico.